-If you see more than one Base System Device, update the driver for each device.
+If you’re having the Base System Device driver problem, don’t worry.
+You can update the driver with one of the methods below.
 We’ve included three methods you can use to update the driver.
 Just choose an easier method to update your Base System Device driver.

 1) In Device Manager, right-click the device and click Update Driver Software….

 2) Click Search automatically for updated driver software.
 Then Windows will search and find the driver for you.

 If this way doesn’t work for you, you can try another way.

 Usually, you can go to the device manufacturer’s website or the PC manufacturer’s website to download the latest driver.
 But for Base System Device, it is impossible to know what the specific device is.
 The good news is you can get its device name and its vendor name to determine what it is.

 Follow steps below to get the device name and its vendor name.